KLAF-LD: History

-KLAF's origins begin on October 17, 1991, when Delta Media (who then owned KADN) signed on low-power K62DW in Lafayette as "K62TV".
+KLAF's origins begin on October 17, 1991, when Delta Media–then the owner of KADN-TV–signed on low-power television station K62DW in Lafayette as "K62TV".
 In its beginnings, K62TV broadcast mostly Channel America programming mixed in with some repurposed local shows from KADN—such as Laissez les Bon Temps Rouler and In Brief—along with local USL sports and Houston Astros baseball games.
 K62DW was renamed to Variety TV in late 1993 and VTV shortly thereafter.

 When UPN launched in January 1995, K62DW became a charter affiliate as "UPN Lafayette" and dropped Channel America programming.
 At the same time, Delta Media signed on translators in New Iberia (K55HA) and Church Point (K69HD) and K62DW picked up the callsign KLAF-LP.
 Shortly after, the KLAF-LP transmitter moved to Opelousas and K46DG signed on in Lafayette.
 KLAF added a secondary WB affiliation in August 1995 but lost it in 1999 when KLWB launched as a cable-only WB affiliate as part of The WB 100+.
 KLAF went through branding changes in 1997, when "UPN Lafayette" was dropped in favor of "KLAF", then in 2004, under pressure from the network to standardize all affiliates' branding, KLAF became "UPN 17", reflecting its channel position on the local cable system.
 From 2000 to 2005, KLAF also served as a secondary CBS affiliate, clearing programs that the area's main affiliate, KLFY-TV (channel 10) did not.

 UPN and the WB announced in early 2006 that network operations would shutter that September.
-Shortly after the announcement, Fox created the MyNetworkTV syndication service, and on March 15, it was announced that KLAF would become Lafayette's MyNetworkTV affiliate at the network's launch in September.
+Shortly after the announcement, Fox Entertainment Group created the MyNetworkTV syndication service, and on March 15, it was announced that KLAF would become Lafayette's MyNetworkTV affiliate at the network's launch in September.
 During a transitional period that ran from August 15 to September 4, the on-air branding reverted to "KLAF", with no network or channel number designation.
 On September 5, KLAF became a full-fledged MyNetworkTV affiliate as "MyKLAF TV".

 In June 2006, then-owner Communications Corporation of America (ComCorp) filed for Chapter 11 bankruptcy protection.
 ComCorp said in a press release viewers and staff would see no changes at the station.
 ComCorp emerged from bankruptcy in October 2007.

 On July 5, 2012, the station changed its call sign to KLAF-LD upon conversion to digital transmission.

 On April 24, 2013, ComCorp announced the sale of its entire group (including flagship KADN and KLAF) to Nexstar Broadcasting Group.
 The sale was completed on January 1, 2015.